 Can I talked to people who have volunteered before, if yes then how?

-Literally as a newly established organization we don’t have many volunteers.
-Only few numbers have done volunteering, however, we do encourage volunteers to contact with former volunteers participants.
+Literally, as a newly established organization, we don’t have many volunteers.
+Only a few numbers have done volunteering, however, we do encourage volunteers to contact with former volunteers participants.
 We will provide their contact no or email upon request.
-All of our previous volunteers are as an ambassador who deliver message to other who are interested.
+All of our previous volunteers are as an ambassador who delivers a message to others who are interested.